jcchikikomori/php7-starter/README.md

 * Can do CRUD, Login/Register, Pagination, & REST
 * Quite Documented and plenty of comments inside!
 * Can do Hello World, of course!
-* Learn API calls all of them in Core class
 * Using Medoo for more easier database handling (called DB in Core)
 * Using Whoops for more sassy error reporting (using ErrorHandler and PrettyErrorHandler in Core)